 Nobody will disagree with me on this point because it sucks that bad.
 Since its official launch on March 30, I literally cannot think of anything else website-wise that people hate as much.
 Seriously, think of every single web site you know.
 Do you know of any that had a change that people hate as much as Timeline?
 I didn't think so.

 Just to give you a tiny idea of how bad Timeline is, I decided today to go into my "Likes" which is now "Favorites".. or is it still "Likes"?
-No fucking idea.
-Anyway, I go in there and clean house because the vast majority of pages just post useless shit or try to hock products that nobody wants.
+No idea.
+Anyway, I go in there and clean house because the vast majority of pages just post useless garbage or try to hock products that nobody wants.

 I'm thinking all I have to do is go in there, check off everything I want to "unlike", confirm that and that would be the end of it.
-Oh, fuck no. You have to go to each page individually to "unlike" it.
-And even after I did that bullshit, there are two pages which are literally stuck in my like list, and I can't "unlike" them at all.
+Oh, hell no. You have to go to each page individually to "unlike" it.
+And even after I did that nonsense, there are two pages which are literally stuck in my like list, and I can't "unlike" them at all.
 They're there, stuck.
 Forever.
 Isn't that peachy?

 Since day one of Timeline I have heard absolutely nobody say "Hey yeah, this is pretty good", because it's not good.
-It's fucking awful.
+It's awful.
 And nobody has become used to it.
 This is not one of those instances where something is launched and people grudgingly accept it over time.
 People haven't accepted it still.